 So, back came the diarrhea, stomach noises, gurgling guts, and no appetite.
 I don’t know if she felt pain because of her upset stomach, but I fear so.
 My colitis hurts me, and I think Georgie’s gurgling guts aren’t comfortable for her.

 Give your dog a bland diet

 I give Georgie chicken soup and rice every morning for breakfast and every night for dinner.
 I make my own homemade chicken soup – I just boil a chicken carcass for three or four hours.
 She loves it, and it’s so good for her tummy.
-I supplement with a half cup of seafood kibble that is made for dogs with sensitive stomachs and skin.
+I supplement with a half cup of seafood kibble (the Purina Sensitive Formula dog food that I described above), which is made for dogs with sensitive stomachs and skin.